kronda/kronda/wordpress/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 For now, ShortPixel supports JPEG, PNG, PDF and GIF formats.
 Animated GIFs and thumbnails are also optimized.
 Additional formats are scheduled for optimization in the future.

+= Will ShortPixel work if my website is using CloudFare? =

+Yes, the image processing happens without interfering with the CloudFare protection.
+The ShortPixel and CloudFare plugins are also compatible.

 = I’m stuck.
 What do I do? =

 The ShortPixel team is here to help. <a href="https://shortpixel.com/contact">Contact us</a>!

 == Screenshots ==